Vivek T. Ramamoorthy

 5. Fourier series and transforms, the FFT algorithm.

-6. Eigen value analysis - natural vibrating frequencies of objects
+6. Eigenvalue analysis - natural vibrating frequencies of objects

 7. Modal superposition technique - finding the response of multi-degrees-of-freedom systems to vibrations